dwarfswaves/dwarfswaves.github.io/index.md

 ### Candidate 3
 This candidate is likely associated with the Sagittarius stream.
 The RR Lyrae has been determined to be a member of the stream with high probability (Ramos et al. [2020](https://www.aanda.org/10.1051/0004-6361/202037819)), and distance estimated from the color--magnitude diagram (around 50 kpc) is consistent with the prediction from (Law & Majewski [2010](https://iopscience.iop.org/article/10.1088/0004-637X/714/1/229)).
-The proper motion values are consistent with the Sagittarius stream measurements from (Antoja et al. [2020](https://www.aanda.org/articles/aa/abs/2020/03/aa37145-19/aa37145-19.html)), which predicts $\mu_{tot} = 1.0$ mas\ yr$^{-1}$.}
+The proper motion values are consistent with the Sagittarius stream measurements from (Antoja et al. [2020](https://www.aanda.org/articles/aa/abs/2020/03/aa37145-19/aa37145-19.html)), which predicts μ = 1.0 mas/yr.

 ![CMD](31_cmd.png)
 <img src="position_all_3.png" width="49%" height="49%"> <img src="proper_motion_all_3.png" width="49%" height="49%">